hpi-swa-lab/godot-pronto/changelog/i5w1-jf-notes.md

 We used code for the entire player logic.
 Pronto isn't good in providing a way to structure code with multiple functions, etc. which is what we used a lot here in order to have readable code.

+Unfortunately, when we used Code Behaviors we sometimes had to still duplicate our code (for each player).
+This is where we wished for having global functions that we can write once in a central place and use at different locations.

 ## Problems

 ### Duplicating Code-Behavior